 The group's principal activities, which are unchanged since last year, are the importation and sale of motor vehicles and spare parts together with the provision of ancillary services.
 A subsidiary is engaged in the activity of selling clothing and other goods from rented premises.
-Group undertakings also derive operating lease income from the renting out of owned property.
+Group undertakings also derive revenues from sale of property and operating lease income from the renting out of owned property.